Adieu Ventoux

 From Malaucène

 I didn’t linger at the top.
 Jacket on, gloves on.
 A quick photo.
 Allons-y.
 The wind had picked up now.
 It caught me off guard just 700m from the summit at the Col des Tempêtes, where the road dips southward.
 A gust buffeted my front wheel, shunting me sideways.
-I gripped tigher, willing my frozen fingers inside my neoprene gloves to respond.
-In summer, I descended in a short-sleeve jersey; now I wore every layer I had and still wished for more.
+I gripped tighter, willing the frozen fingers inside my neoprene gloves to respond.
+In Summer, I descended in a short-sleeve jersey; now I wore every layer I had and still wished for more.

 From Sault

 I crawled my way up through the forest drifting into hallucination.
-I thought of the bears that once roamed these slopes—whose bones litter caves on the northern slopes—and the newly re-introduced wolves.
+I thought of the bears that once roamed this mountain—whose bones litter caves on the northern slopes—and the newly re-introduced wolves.
 My wandering mind knew that if one leapt across my path now, I’d take it as a welcome excuse to climb off and lie down.

-By the time I reached Chalet Reynard again, the hallucinations had faded into sharp clarity—6 kilometres to the summit—again.
-The peace from the forest stayed with me this time because I knew that even if my legs seized, even if I had to walk it, I knew this section and I would make it.
+By the time I reached Chalet Reynard again, the hallucinations had faded into sharp clarity—6 km to the summit—again.
+The peace from the forest stayed with me this time because I knew that even if my legs seized, even if I had to walk it, I would make it.

 The Summit

 Reaching flat ground brought relief mixed with the strange sense of disbelief.
-In the summer, the summit is crowded—cyclists elbow to elbow, heading for the famous sign.
+In the Summer, the summit is crowded—cyclists elbow to elbow, heading for the famous sign.
 Cries of Allez!
 Allez!
 Allez! fill the air.
-Some bodies sprawl on the ground or drape over handlebars sucking in air; whilst others triumphantly hoist their bikes overhead.
+Bodies sprawl on the ground or drape over handlebars sucking in air; bikes are triumphantly hoisted overhead.
 But this October evening, it’s empty and quiet.
 The world below has halted, suspended in the shafts of light that pierce the clouds.

-I spent spring, summer, and autumn with this mountain.
-In its quieter moments, my only company at the summit the faraway snow-capped peaks of the Alps and the Mont Blanc Massif, and in its busiest ones, humming with tourists and the fever of the Tour de France.
+I spent Spring, Summer, and Autumn with this mountain.
+In its quieter moments, my only company at the summit the faraway snow-capped peaks of the Alps and the Mont Blanc Massif.
+And its busiest ones too, humming with tourists and the fever of the Tour de France.
 I’ve seen it in every light yet never the same twice.
 Its moods shifting by the hour.
 A summit that has greeted me with both tender caress and cruel neglect.
 In the days and weeks before, I combed through centuries old texts in their original French: Petrarch’s 14th-century description of the “terminal peak,” written as Le Fieux; an 18th-century treatise that renames it Le Filiol.
 And I wondered about language and memory—if the spring that bubbles just below the summit on the north face, today called Fonfiole, might once have been Font Fiole — a whispered relic of Petrarch’s era.
 The rabbit hole only deepened.
-Each name, each fragment of lorewas another aperture into Ventoux.
+Each name, each fragment of lore was another aperture into Ventoux.
 I began to see the mountain as a palimpsest, continually rewritten by shepherds, poets, pilgrims and cyclists.

 This is the Ventoux I came to know.